Table of Contents:

 Section 11.
 Compensation: Directors shall not receive any compensation for their services as a director of the Association.

 Section 12.
-Expenses: Director may be reimbursed for reasonable expenses incurred for travel, meals and lodging in connection with attendance at Board Meetings and for such other Association activities and assignments as may be prescribed by the President and approved in advance by the Board of Directors.
+Expenses: Directors may be reimbursed for reasonable expenses incurred for travel, meals and lodging in connection with attendance at Board Meetings and for such other Association activities and assignments as may be prescribed by the President and approved in advance by the Board of Directors.

 Section 1.
 Officers: The officers of the Association shall be a President, a Vice President, a Secretary and a Treasurer to serve until their successors have been duly elected and assume office.